landelare/landelare.github.io/_posts/2023-02-18-dxr-tutorial.md

 int main(){}
 ```

-Open `x64 Native Tools Command Prompt for VS 2022` from your Start menu,
+Open `x64 Native Tools Command Prompt for VS 2022` (or 2026) from your Start
-navigate to your project folder, and run `build.cmd` to end up with `program.exe`.
+menu, navigate to your project folder, and run `build.cmd` to end up with
+`program.exe`.
 Check if it works and runs before you proceed, then [click here](#shader-code)
 to skip the next section.